- Threats posed by ARSA:

 It wants no uncertainties about the $40 billion BRI investment it has committed to Bangladesh.
 As the bulk of the BRI funds are expected to flow into Bangladesh after the recently-concluded elections, China had an interest in political continuity.“

-China also needs Bangladesh to relocate some industries because of the lower labour costs it offers.
-Bangladesh could become the preferential entry point for “Chinese¨ goods from Least Developed Countries to the Western markets.
+China also needs Bangladesh to relocate some industries because of the lower labor costs it offers.
+Bangladesh could become the preferential entry point for “Chinese¨ goods from the Least Developed Countries to the Western markets.

 Compared to China’s wide spectrum strategic and economic interests in Bangladesh, India’s interests remain small – assurances on denying shelter to the Northeastern insurgents in Bangladesh; preventing jihadi militancy from crossing over to India; denying Pakistan the opportunity to print and push fake currency into India and preventing illegal immigration.
 Sheikh Hasina’s government has cooperated with India on these issues in the past and, therefore, New Delhi has supported the continuance of the Awami League.

 Although the entry of China in Bangladesh had an Indian nod, the Chinese footprint is set to expand over time and India will not have a veto.
 The Chinese expansion will marginalize the role of both India and the United States.

 As this great game unfolds, it remains to be seen whether or not Indian interests will get squeezed out of Bangladesh.“

 As for India’s primary bugbear, the rise of Islamic radicals in Bangladesh and its consequences across the border, a one-sided election may have given it a new breath of life.
 In the long run, it might be easier to deal with a stable and democratic Bangladesh than one that may become a powder keg.”

 An answer to such propaganda: